Skip to content

 Can I have a taskbar on both monitors?

 Yes.
 Go to Settings > Personalization > Taskbar.
 Expand the Taskbar behaviors section and check the box for Show my taskbar on all displays.
-This lets you manage open windows across your whole multi-monitor setup easily, no matter which screen is primary.
+This lets you manage open windows across your whole multi-monitor setup properly, no matter which screen is primary.

 Troubleshooting Display Issues